 To analyze the effects of wake losses for the simulated wind farm, additional heterogeneous and homogeneous FLORIS simulations were conducted excluding all FLORIS wake calculations.
-Fig. 13 shows the total wind farm output predictions from all four FLORIS simulation models, and compares them to the LES case result (shown in black).
-The trends observed Fig. 13 indicate that the models which neglect neglected wake loss calculations produced drastic over-estimations of drastically over-estimated total wind farm power output, with the heterogeneous model reporting more accurate power predictions overall.
+Figure 13 shows the total wind farm output predictions from all four FLORIS simulation models and compares them to the LES case result (shown in black).
+The trends observed Fig. 13 indicate that the models which neglected wake loss calculations drastically overestimated total wind farm power output, with the heterogeneous model reporting more accurate power predictions overall.
 Alternatively, the FLORIS models that did perform wake loss calculations produced a much more accurate estimation of wind farm power output.